nickada4/Open-FB/README.md

 One rule to be enforced on ThirdParties is that they must provide the clients data if the client wishes to migrate.
 The aim is that competion between the ThirdParties will drive development of better quality services.
 Niche ThirdParties will be created to offer specilised functions, for example a ThirdParty may focus on ensuring screened Content and Secuirty for young users.

+**Privacy**
+* **Self-Hosting** Security and Privacy conscious users can host their profile in CloudStorage like sync.com with zero-knowledge storage and end-to-end encryption.
+Also the use of comunication between sites via TOR if desired will maintian privacy.
+* **Third-Party Hosting** ThirdsParties can offer different levels of security and users can choose a ThirdParty that is offering the level which they require.

 **Administration:**
 Users can flag/downvote users.
 Reords will be kept for ThirdParties use.
 For example if a user is repeatedly Flagged for Hate Speech then you might use a ThirdParty who filters HateSpeech.
 Or you may choose a free speech ThirdParty that offers no restrictions.
 Users will have choice.